 Five Uses for Tallow

 Tallow is an ideal fat for soap making, both because of its skin-nourishing qualities, but also because it is a homesteader’s fat.
-This post will walk you through the process of purifying tallow for soap making, and when you’re ready to give it a try, check out these recipes:
+This post will walk you through the process of purifying tallow for soap making.

 Pin this post for later: